leehua012/comment-system/README.md

 1. add new post
 2. delete post
 3. like/dislike
-4. sort by popularity1 sort by time
+4. sort by popularity
+5. sort by time

 ## Available Scripts